Isolating Secrets Management within Kubernetes Namespaces

 2. Install the Agent

-Copy the command provided in the agent screen and run it in your terminal, (make sure your kuectl is configured and pointing to the cluster where you want to deploy ESO).
+Copy the command provided in the agent screen and run it in your terminal, (make sure your kubectl is configured and pointing to the cluster where you want to deploy ESO).
 The command will look like this:

 # This is just an example, copy from your dashboard